Guidelines for finding references

 The right to see the letters of recommendation

-In the application for the grant program you are asked to give up the right to see your letters of recommendation.
-The Fulbright Finland Foundation does not let any applicants to see the letters at any point of the selection process, or after.
+In the grant program application you are asked to give up the right to see your letters of recommendation ("Yes, I waive my right to review the information contained in the evaluations submitted by recommenders on my behalf").
+The Fulbright Finland Foundation does not allow applicants to see their letters at any point of the selection process, or thereafter.

 Further information